dreadflopp/dreads_modlist_patches/README.md

 The installer will automatically choose the correct patches to use.

 #### [Lanterns Of Skyrim II](http://www.nexusmods.com/skyrimspecialedition/mods/30817)
 In the installer, choose no addons.
-Install *the LoS II - SMIM patch*.
-The installer will automatically select all patches you need.
+Choose *the LoS II - SMIM patch* in the installer.
+The installer will automatically select all other patches you need.

+Install the optional *Lanterns Of Skyrim II - Midwood Isle patch*

 ## Patches